 Escamilla et al. (2014) built a pedagogical framework for the development of 'biliterate trajectories' through paired literacy instruction and assessment in both English and Spanish.
-The authors highlight that bilingual students can learn to read and write in the partner language and English simultaneously so as to unleash the "exponential potential" of biliteracy.
+The authors highlight that bilingual students can learn to read and write in both languages simultaneously so as to unleash the "exponential potential" of biliteracy.
 For example, a second grade biliteracy teacher would not assess students' English and Spanish writing samples separately against their competent monolingual counterparts in the respective language.
 Instead, a bilingual teacher would evaluate one student's English and Spanish writing samples side-by-side to identify the students' translanguaging strategies, literacy strengths, and literacy gaps.

-Across all elementary grades, bilingual teachers support a strong biliteracy development starting with an understanding of what the students know and can do in reading and writing in the partner language and English.
+Across all elementary grades, bilingual teachers support a strong biliteracy development starting with an understanding of what the students know and can do in reading and writing in both languages.
 In respect to reading assessment, Escamilla et al. (2014) developed the biliterate reading zones as a means to teaching to the potential.
 The biliterate reading zones reflect ranges of approximate reading levels in both Spanish and English for EB students.
 They are used to identify the reading behaviors a student has already mastered and do not need to be retaught in the second language.
-These assessments are seen as trajectories rather than interventions in both languages.